Levice: History

 Levice is first mentioned as Leua, one of the villages belonging to the parish of St. Martin's Church in Bratka (Baratka) in 1156.
 It was part of the comitatus Tekov (Bars).

-First attacked by the Turks in 1544, the town was set on fire while the castle was left unharmed.
+First attacked by the Turks in 1544, the town was set on fire while the Levice Castle was left unharmed.
 Between 1581 and 1589, the settlement was the seat of the Captaincy of Lower Hungary.
 The town was captured by the Turks in 1663 but recaptured only a year later by the Imperial Army led by General de Souches in the Battle of Levice, which took place beneath the town's castle.